Stri Dharma: Audience

 The magazine targeted Anglo-Indian, Indian, and British women readers.

 Content

-It published news of women’s activities, feminist opinion pieces on topics such as women’s suffrage and equal rights, reports of conventions and analysis of new legislations that affected women in India and abrode.
+It published news of women’s activities, feminist opinion pieces on topics such as women’s suffrage and equal rights, reports of conventions and analysis of new legislations that affected women in India and abroad.

 Pricing

 Like other women's magazines of its time, Stri Dharma focussed more on recovering production costs than making a profit and focused on reaching a female audience.
 It was priced cheaply at 2 annas and was available in reading rooms and educational institutions.
 Initially, it did not publish advertisements.
 To manage costs, the magazine experimented with paper quality, size and frequency of publication.